linkslice/graphite-tools/README.md

 - specify snmp oids and a matching label for each oid and it will fetch them all and dump them into graphite.

+The haproxy bits are run the same wasy as every other script in this repo.
+Please see the links in the readme for my haproxy zenpack for configuring haproxy to return stats via snmp.